aws-actions/aws-codebuild-run-build/README.md

 ### What we did

-We call the CodeBuild `startBuild` API, checking out the commit that triggered the workflow.
+We call the [CodeBuild `StartBuild` API][codebuild startbuild], checking out the commit that triggered the workflow.

 The action waits for the build to complete while logging everything written to the build's [Amazon CloudWatch Logs][cloudwatch logs] [logstream][cloudwatch logs concepts].
-The action will then succeed on a build status of `SUCCEEDED` and fail for everything else.
+If the `buildStatus` value in the StartBuild response is `SUCCEEDED`, the action succeeds.

-When we start the build,
+Otherwise, it fails.

-we pass through all `GITHUB_` [environment variables][github environment variables] present in the Action environment.
+In the call to StartBuild, we pass in all
-You can also use the `evn-passthrough` input value to specify a comma-separated list of the names of additional environment variables that you want to pass through.
+`GITHUB_` [environment variables][github environment variables] in the GitHub Actions environment, plus any environment variables that you specified in the `evn-passthrough` input value.

-Regardless of the project configuration in CodeBuild, the `sourceVersion`, `sourceTypeOverride`, and `sourceLocationOverride` options are set as follows:
+Regardless of the project configuration in CodeBuild or GitHub Actions, we always pass the following parameters and values to CodeBuild in the StartBuild API call.

 | CodeBuild value          | GitHub value                           |
 |--------------------------|----------------------------------------|